Mahboob-A/Movio/README.md

 ### Workflow of <a href="https://github.com/Mahboob-A/Movio-API-Service/">Movio API Service </a>

-The <a href="https://github.com/Mahboob-A/Movio-API-Service/">Movio API Service </a> service is exposed to public access along with the <a href="https://github.com/Mahboob-A/Movio-Auth-Service/">Movio Auth Service </a> .
-Users can interact with  <a href="https://github.com/Mahboob-A/Movio-API-Service/">Movio API Service </a>  for video processing and requesting the video metadata.
-The service `Produces RabbitMQ` events that would be consumed by <a href="https://github.com/Mahboob-A/Movio-Worker-Service/">Movio Worker Service </a> and the service also `Consumes RabbitMQ` events that are produced by <a href="https://github.com/Mahboob-A/Movio-Worker-Service/">Movio WorkerService </a>.
+The <a href="https://github.com/Mahboob-A/Movio-API-Service/" target="_blank">Movio API Service </a> service is exposed to public access along with the <a href="https://github.com/Mahboob-A/Movio-Auth-Service/" target="_blank">Movio Auth Service </a> .
+Users can interact with  <a href="https://github.com/Mahboob-A/Movio-API-Service/" target="_blank">Movio API Service </a>  for video processing and requesting the video metadata.
+The service `Produces RabbitMQ` events that would be consumed by <a href="https://github.com/Mahboob-A/Movio-Worker-Service/" target="_blank">Movio Worker Service </a> and the service also `Consumes RabbitMQ` events that are produced by <a href="https://github.com/Mahboob-A/Movio-Worker-Service/" target="_blank">Movio WorkerService </a>.

-Once <a href="https://github.com/Mahboob-A/Movio-API-Service/">Movio API Service </a> consumes a message that is produced by <a href="https://github.com/Mahboob-A/Movio-Worker-Service/">Movio Worker Service </a>, it updates the `status of the video processing` in the database.
+Once <a href="https://github.com/Mahboob-A/Movio-API-Service/" target="_blank">Movio API Service </a> consumes a message that is produced by <a href="https://github.com/Mahboob-A/Movio-Worker-Service/" target="_blank">Movio Worker Service </a>, it updates the `status of the video processing` in the database.
 As an extension, I am planning to sending `Whatsapp Message and Email` to the user at this time to inform the User about the successful video process result.

 **NOTE:**  _See API Documentation Below for Full API Params and Information._